Discover an alternative route to a language degree that combines distance learning, on campus learning and a year abroad.

 - Fantastic flexibility - This course is a flexible route to a modern languages degree for those without the traditional entry requirements but who want the best of both worlds.
 With this programme, you have the opportunity to blend the flexible study patterns afforded by The Open University (OU) with the experience of campus life and the chance to spend some time studying, teaching or working abroad.

-- Outstanding employability development - Over 90% of our Modern Languages students enter work or further study within six months of graduation (DLHE 2016).
+- Outstanding employability development - 93% of our BA Modern Languages students enter work or further study within six months of graduation (DLHE 2017).
 By choosing Modern Languages, you are entering an excellent field with almost limitless opportunities and benefits.

 - Travel opportunities - The degree programme is four years in length, and you will spend your year abroad studying, teaching or working before returning to Birmingham for your final year.